Bananamonkey011/flight-paths/TeamContract.md

            If any members feel that they are given an unequal say within the project, they can contact the assigned TA with complaints and inform the rest of the team so that we cna take steps to fix any issues.

 ## **Collaboration**
-   **Work Distribution**
+   **Work Distribution** <br />
-           Members can volunteer to take on tasks that they feel are more suited to their skillset and abilities.
+           Members can volunteer to take on tasks that they feel are more suited to their skillset and abilities. <br />
-           Each member is expected to have atleast one working task per week and is encouraged to do more if their time permits.
+           Each member is expected to have atleast one working task per week and is encouraged to do more if their time permits. <br />
-           If any member has unexpected work during a week and is unable to finish the task they took on, they are expected to inform the group as soon as they are aware of their lack of time and are expected to finish it in tandem with other tasks in the following week.
+           If any member has unexpected work during a week and is unable to finish the task they took on, they are expected to inform the group as soon as they are aware of their lack of time and are expected to finish it in tandem with other tasks in the following week. <br />
-  **Time Commitment**
+  **Time Commitment** <br />
            Members are expected to spend somewhere from 3-4 hours per week.
            We are all part of multiple RSO's that we are heavily engaged in and are part of the same CS 222 project group so it is inevitable that we will have other time commitments.
            If any member has unexpected work during a week and is unable to finish the task they took on, they are expected to inform the group as soon as they are aware of their lack of time and are expected to finish it in tandem with other tasks in the following week.